 Action by the Board of County Commissioners

-On Thursday, June 27, the Board discussed the stormwater fee issue in open session.
-The Board subsequently passed a series of resolutions that does multiple things.
+On Thursday, June 27, 2013, the Board passed a series of resolutions that does multiple things.
 It creates the Watershed Protection and Restoration Fund, which satisfies a requirement of HB 987.
 The resolutions also indicate that funds will be put in that fund using general fund revenues, grants, etc. The amount of funds in that account are to be determined by the Board, informed by recommendation by staff regarding the level of funds needed for that year to adequately fund the stormwater program.
 These funds will be considered the stormwater remediation allocation, are intended to constitute the stormwater fee, and are intended to demonstrate that the County is already meeting the funding requirements.
 Following the vote on the resolutions, the Board sent out a news release to explain its position on the issue.
 Click the link below to view the news release.
 Click the video link to view the Board's discussion in open session.
 Click on the link below to view the signed resolutions.

 To provide guidance on this very important issue, with the concurrence of the Board of County Commissioners, and the support of the Department of Land Use, Planning & Development, the Carroll County Environmental Advisory Council (EAC) served as the core of an advisory group.
 The purpose of the group was to evaluate potential options for developing a stormwater fee, including on what the fee may be based, how it might be structured, and to whom it might apply.
 The Stormwater Fee Advisory Group was not tasked with developing or recommending an actual fee amount.
 The Advisory Group was formed and charged with evaluating rate structure options and recommending an approach for that structure.
 The Advisory Group met seven times between February and June, 2013, and developed findings and a recommended approach.
 The Advisory Group's final draft report, titled Rate Structure for Stormwater Remediation Fee: Evaluation of Options for Carroll County, can be viewed at the following links.